 STRAP: This Citizen comes with a light brown leather strap, with cream-colored accent stitching, as well as a an 18mm dark blue and gray nylon NATO strap – a nice sporty complement to the 8110's classic vintage styling.

-MOVEMENT: Original Citizen 23-jewel automatic movement - this watch received a full service in June 2020.
+MOVEMENT: Citizen 23-jewel automatic movement - this watch has been fully serviced.
 The 8110 flyback tachymeter movement can be wound either manually or automatically.
 Separately, the date and day - with Spanish/English calendar variants – rotate and set as designed.

 CHRONOGRAPH PUSHERS: Chronograph pushers depress with satisfying click, no stick.
 All chronograph hands return back and reset to zero with no issue.